Master of Laws: France

-The course is flexible and allows students to study French.

-A further 11 institutions in France offer almost 20 other LLM programs taught in English, with specialisms including European Law.
+A further 11 institutions in France offer 20 other LLM programs taught in English, with specialties including European Law.

 Germany

-In Germany, the LL.M. is seen as an advanced legal qualification of supplementary character.
-As such, Master of Laws programmes are generally open not only to law graduates, but also to graduates of related subjects or those displaying a genuine interest in and link to the particular LL.M. programme in question.
-Some graduates choose to undertake their LL.M. directly following their "Erstes Juristisches Staatsexamen" (the "first state examination" constitutes the first stage of the official German legal training and completes the German law degree as a "Jurist" which is an equivalent to Masters), an alternative postgraduate course, or their "Zweites Juristisches Staatsexamen" (that is, the second and final stage of the official German legal training, following which graduates are referred to as "Volljuristen" who then have access to practice in different branches of the legal profession).
-On the other hand, many professionals now take career breaks in order to study for an LL.M., in particular for subjects of growing importance or those with constantly changing dynamics, such as European law, economic law or media law for example.
+In Germany, the LL.M. is an advanced legal qualification of a supplementary nature.
+Some graduates choose to undertake their LL.M. directly following their "Erstes Juristisches Staatsexamen" (the "first state examination", which constitutes the first stage of the official German legal training), an alternative postgraduate course, or their "Zweites Juristisches Staatsexamen" (that is, the second and final stage of the official German legal training).

 Hong Kong

-LL.M. degree programmes are offered by the law faculties of The University of Hong Kong, the Open University of Hong Kong, The Chinese University of Hong Kong and the City University of Hong Kong.
-An LL.B. degree is usually required for admission, but for some specialised programmes, such as the LL.M. in Human Rights programme offered by HKU, require an undergraduate degree in laws or any related discipline.
+LL.M. degree programmes are offered by the law faculties of The University of Hong Kong, The Chinese University of Hong Kong and the City University of Hong Kong.
+An LL.B. degree is usually required for admission, but for the LL.M. in Human Rights programme offered by HKU, an undergraduate degree in any related discipline is sufficient.

 India

-In India, the thrust of legal education is on the undergraduate law degrees with most of those opting for the undergraduate law degree either going forward to enroll themselves with the Bar Council of India and start practicing as Advocates or giving legal advice without being eligible to appear in courts (a consequence of non-enrollment).
-Similar to the United Kingdom, a master's degree in law in India is basically opted to specialize in particular areas of law.
-Traditionally the most popular areas of specialization in these master's degrees in law in India have been constitutional law, family law and taxation law.
+Similar to the United Kingdom, a master's degree in law in India is how one specializes in particular areas of law.
+Traditionally the most popular areas of specialization have been constitutional law, family law and taxation law.

-However, with the establishment of the specialized autonomous law schools in India in 1987 (the first was the National Law School of India University) much emphasis is being given at the master's level of legal education in India.
-With the establishment of these universities, focus in specialization has been shifted to newer areas such as corporate law, intellectual property law, international trade law etc. Master's degree of Law in India was in earlier times of 2 years but at present it is of only 1 year.
+With the establishment of the specialized autonomous law schools in India in 1987 (the first was the National Law School of India University) much emphasis is on attaining a master's level of legal education in India.
+Specialization has been shifting to newer areas such as corporate law, intellectual property law, and international trade law.
+LL.M programs in India were previously two years in duration but presently typically last one year.
+Some Indian universities offer one-year LL.M. program with specializations in corporate law, constitutional law, and international business law, aimed at enhancing legal expertise for academic and professional growth.